Is driving in Greece difficult?

-- you cannot use your mobile phone whilst driving,
+-You cannot use your mobile phone while driving,

-- you are not allowed to drive if you have consumed alcohol or used any kind of drugs,
+-You are not allowed to drive if you have consumed alcohol or used any drugs,

-- Traffic in roundabouts has to give way to traffic entering roundabouts (unless it is regulated different by signs)
+-Traffic in roundabouts has to give way to traffic entering roundabouts (unless it is regulated differently by signs)

-- Children under 4 years or age or 1,35m of height must be seated in child seat,
+-Children under four years of age or 1,35m of height must be seated in a child seat,

-- if you do not have a European driving license, or your driving license is not in english, you need an international driving permit,
+-If you do not have a European driving license or your driving license is not in the English language, you need an international driving permit,

-- you do not have to use lights during day.
+-You do not have to use lights during the day.